clj-commons/manifold/docs/rationale.md

 In practice, this means that core.async is most effectively used as an **application-level abstraction**, where the programmer can guarantee pervasive use of core.async, and can design the execution model around core.async's needs.

 However, when creating a library that consumes and provides stream abstractions, using core.async channels means the library will only be used by people already using core.async.
 Given the impedance mismatches with both synchronous and asynchronous JVM libraries, this seems unecessarily limiting.
 In general, **all of the existing stream representations are walled gardens**, including but not limited to [RxJava](https://github.com/Netflix/RxJava), [Reactive Streams](http://www.reactive-streams.org/), [Lamina](https://github.com/ztellman/lamina), and [Reactor](https://github.com/reactor/reactor).
-This is strong odds with Clojure's philosophy, which focuses on a large number of functions for a very small number of universal data structures.
+This is at strong odds with Clojure's philosophy, which focuses on a large number of functions for a very small number of universal data structures.

 ### manifold